Jonplussed/healthfinch-example-program/README.md

 ## Caveats

+- The form only allows full URLs (including the host).
-Input and server are not particularly user-friendly at this time.
+- Input and server are not particularly user-friendly.

 ## What's the Point?